 A crematorium provides basic cremation services:

-- an inexpensive plastic or cardboard container for the ashes if an urn isn’t provided by the family, and
+- An inexpensive plastic or cardboard container for the ashes if an urn isn’t provided by the family.

 When dealing directly with a crematorium, some additional requirements that may need to be addressed (and may have additional fees) are: